| ..

 As a rule, external rotation of the foot should only occur to (1) the

-ankle and foot and (2) the center of gravity (vertical axis) 2 inches behind
+the ankle and foot and (2) the center of gravity (vertical axis) 2

 |

-then the bone and articular level will stabilize
+alignment, then the bone and articular level will

-into a permanent developmental deformity (knee, ankle, foot complex).
+stabilize into a permanent developmental deformity (knee, ankle, foot

 Understanding